 - Inv Footsw.: inverts any footswitch state (normally closed, normally open) to suit the hardware.
 Even use two different footswitch types! - Footsw 1. & Footsw.
-2: maps the following functions to footswitches: "Punch In": overwrites clip data under the time cursor for replacing notes while the sequencer is running

-"RunStop": starts/stops the sequencer

-"Arm": arms/disarms recording

-"ClearClip": clears the currently active clip

-"JumpToStart": if the sequencer is running, moves the time cursor to the sequence start

-"JumpToPrecount": if the sequencer is running, jumps to a "count in" position one measure before the end of the active clip, simplifying recording of the next loop "Metronome": toggles the metronome

-"PreviousScene": jumps to the previous scene

-"NextScene": jumps to the next scene

-"PreviousTrack": switches the active track to the previous track

-"NextTrack": switches the active track to the next track

-"FXDampen": activates velocity dampening of all clips (with configurable dampening percentage values on the FX screen)

-- Inv.
-MuteLED: illuminates track mute LEDs in the MUTE screen when a track is muted; unmuted LEDs indicate unmuted tracks. - Track Switch: enables access to tracks by "long pressing" the upper row of keys .
-Hold down an upper key for 0.1, 0.2 or 0.4 seconds to switch to the respective track. - Follow Track: configure LoopA to activate tracks when unmuted or muted. - LED Notes: LoopA visualizes notes in the MUTE screen by flashing the respective track keys red.
+2: maps the following functions to footswitches: - "Punch In": overwrites clip data under the time cursor for replacing notes while the sequencer is running - "RunStop": starts/stops the sequencer - "Arm": arms/disarms recording - "ClearClip": clears the currently active clip - "JumpToStart": if the sequencer is running, moves the time cursor to the sequence start - "JumpToPrecount": if the sequencer is running, jumps to a "count in" position one measure before the end of the active clip, simplifying recording of the next loop - "Metronome": toggles the metronome - "PreviousScene": jumps to the previous scene - "NextScene": jumps to the next scene - "PreviousTrack": switches the active track to the previous track - "NextTrack": switches the active track to the next track - "FXDampen": activates velocity dampening of all clips (with configurable dampening percentage values on the FX screen) - Inv.
+MuteLED: illuminates track mute LEDs in the MUTE screen when a track is muted; unmuted LEDs indicate unmuted tracks. - Track Switch: enables track activation by "long pressing" mute keys in the MUTE screen.
+Hold down a mute key (0.2 or 0.4 seconds) to activate the respective track. - Follow Track: configure LoopA to activate tracks when unmuted or muted. - LED Notes: LoopA visualizes notes in the MUTE screen by flashing the respective track keys red.
 This can be helpful to determine what track plays the music :). - Pos.
 Display: specifies how active clip playback positions are displayed on the MUTE screen.
 Sixteenth notes are displayed per default, with the clip starting from "0" (or optionally "1") or can show full measures instead of sixteenth notes. - Step Record: activates step recording mode when the sequencer is not running but LoopA is armed.
 This parameter defines the step recording time cursor increment.
 Push and turn the SELECT knob to scrub the time cursor through defined note intervals during step recording.
 Push and hold SELECT (without turning) to record a slide.
-Good for "Berlin School"/101/303 synth noodles! - Step Record Chord Recording Mode: configures how chords are grouped in step recording mode.
-Either all keys played within a given timespan become a chord or chord recording stops when the first held key is released. - FX Dampen: defines the default velocity dampening percentage for the FX screen.
+Good for "Berlin School"/101/303 synth noodles! - FX Dampen: defines the default velocity dampening percentage for the FX screen.
 Velocity dampening for each clip can be manually configured on the FX screen.
 Dampening of all clips can be triggered with a footswitch.

-• MCLK IN/OUT: toggles MIDI clock input and output devices, where DIN are standard MIDI ports and USB are virtual USB devices.
+MCLK IN/OUT: toggles MIDI clock input and output devices, where DIN are standard MIDI ports and USB are virtual USB devices.
 Be careful to not accidentally create a MIDI clock loopback, which might occur if other devices are echoing the MIDI clock back to LoopA and the receiving input port is configured as the MIDI clock master.